-If you’re subject to AMT, the R&D Credit typically can’t be used against it.
+If you’re subject to the Alternative Minimum Tax (AMT), the R&D Credit typically can’t be used against it.
 As with payroll taxes, there is an exception that allows certain small businesses to use the credit against AMT.

-Is There a Limit to the R&D Tax Credit?
+Is There a Limitation to the R&D Tax Credit amount?

 There is no set maximum amount that you can claim.
-Generally, the only limitation would be the unlikely event where you couldn’t use up your credit before the 20-year carryforward period expired.
+Generally, the only limitation would be the unlikely event that you couldn’t use up your credit before the 20-year carryforward period expired.